tjd1234/cmpt225summer2023/lecture_notes/week3/analysis.md

 in sorted order.
 Comparisons are the traditional key operation of work for sorting algorithms.

-In this course, we'll mainly see the following sven functions when studying algorithm running time ....
+In this course, we'll mainly see the following seven functions when studying algorithm running time ....

 ## The Constant Function